Thatcham Park C.E. (VC) Primary School

 - 2.9: What special arrangements can be made for my child when taking examinations?

-During Standardised Assessments some children with SEND are entitled to the provision of extra time and reading support.
+During Standardised Assessments some children with SEND are entitled to the provision of extra time, reading support and movement breaks.
 Materials may also be modified to support access for children who have needs relating to visual, hearing impairment or specific literacy difficulties.
 Children may also access the provision of small group delivery or prompters to aid engagement and support emotional security and some children may have a scribe.
 All exam arrangements are part of the usual practice for a child and the advantages of having them have been proven in previous years.
 Some arrangements such as additional time is stipulated in outside agency recommendations in reports and identified in advice on a pupils SAP.

 In Year 6, the teachers and the SENCo apply for special arrangements such as additional time (25%) for pupils.
 The provision is authorised by the Local Authority.